nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **Extensions**

 - 1a.
-User gives a name that is not alpha numeric
+User gives a name that is not alphanumeric

   - 1a1.
 SudoHr shows an error message.